MethodBuilder.Invoke Method (Object, BindingFlags, Binder, Object, CultureInfo)

 If the method is static, the obj parameter is ignored.
 For non-static methods, obj should be an instance of a class that inherits or declares the method and must be the same type as this class.
-If the method has no parameters, the value of parameters should be Nothing.
+If the method has no parameters, the value of parameters should be null.
 Otherwise, the number, type, and order of elements in the parameters array should be identical to the number, type, and order of parameters for the method reflected by this instance.

 Access restrictions are ignored for fully trusted code.
 That is, private constructors, methods, fields, and properties can be accessed and invoked using reflection whenever the code is fully trusted.